FOSH-following-demand/Micro_Manipulator/documentation/building/README.md

 **4. Building the Z axis:**

+we will use the lead screw with its mount, we adjust with its nut

 ![alt text](https://raw.githubusercontent.com/FOSH-following-demand/Micro_Manipulator/master/documentation/building/Figures/Fig_39.jpg)

+we introduce the 2 bolts to hold the piece

 ![alt text](https://raw.githubusercontent.com/FOSH-following-demand/Micro_Manipulator/master/documentation/building/Figures/Fig_40.jpg)

+for this case we will use 6mm steel rods and linear rod bearing printed in 3D with this measure

 ![alt text](https://raw.githubusercontent.com/FOSH-following-demand/Micro_Manipulator/master/documentation/building/Figures/Fig_41.jpg)

+We introduce the rods to the linear rod bearing

 ![alt text](https://raw.githubusercontent.com/FOSH-following-demand/Micro_Manipulator/master/documentation/building/Figures/Fig_41_0.jpg)

+In the same way we have a piece printed in 3d to place a ball bearing

 ![alt text](https://raw.githubusercontent.com/FOSH-following-demand/Micro_Manipulator/master/documentation/building/Figures/Fig_42.jpg)

+Place the pieces to fit on both sides of the rod

 ![alt text](https://raw.githubusercontent.com/FOSH-following-demand/Micro_Manipulator/master/documentation/building/Figures/Fig_42_0.jpg)

+how the complete structure would look

 ![alt text](https://raw.githubusercontent.com/FOSH-following-demand/Micro_Manipulator/master/documentation/building/Figures/Fig_42_1.jpg)

+we introduce all this structure in a support piece that constitutes the z-axis

 ![alt text](https://raw.githubusercontent.com/FOSH-following-demand/Micro_Manipulator/master/documentation/building/Figures/Fig_42_2.jpg)

+we place the motor on the shaft

 ![alt text](https://raw.githubusercontent.com/FOSH-following-demand/Micro_Manipulator/master/documentation/building/Figures/Fig_42_3.jpg)

+we enter an 8mm screw

 ![alt text](https://raw.githubusercontent.com/FOSH-following-demand/Micro_Manipulator/master/documentation/building/Figures/Fig_42_4.jpg)

+we put a shaft coupling to join the motor with the screw

 ![alt text](https://raw.githubusercontent.com/FOSH-following-demand/Micro_Manipulator/master/documentation/building/Figures/Fig_42_5.jpg)

+once we have all the complete piece we join everything to the Y axis plate and adjust the nuts

 ![alt text](https://raw.githubusercontent.com/FOSH-following-demand/Micro_Manipulator/master/documentation/building/Figures/Fig_42_6.jpg)

+full view of the Z axis

 ![alt text](https://raw.githubusercontent.com/FOSH-following-demand/Micro_Manipulator/master/documentation/building/Figures/Fig_43.jpg)

 **5. Adapting the needle with the servo:**